esphome/esphome-docs/components/esp32_camera.rst

 Base64 encode/decode
 --------------------
-There are a helper functions which can decode or encode raw image data to base64 string.
-So it can be sent over MQTT or other protocols.
+There are helper functions available which can encode or decode raw image data into Base64 strings and vice versa.
+This can be useful to sent images over MQTT or other protocols.

 .. code-block:: yaml